Ficool

 Throwing down a sheet of paper, I bit my thumb.
 A light but somehow different than usual pain ran through my nerves, as I started drawing differing symbols onto the sheet.

-Not every ritual would work, since those pulling power from oneself could be used normally.
-The rituals that would work were the ones that involved exchanging something with a higher entity, after all, if you exchanged something imaginary, conjured by the illusion, the entity would likely not respond.
+The rituals that wouldn't work were the ones that involved exchanging something with a higher entity, after all, if you exchanged something imaginary, conjured by the illusion, the entity would likely not respond, or even send retribution if it was malicious in nature.

-Writing down the name of an entity that is fairly neutral to humans, onto the sheet, I cut my hand deeply as droplets filled with a certain spark of energy fell onto the paper.
+Writing down the name of an entity that was fairly neutral to humans, onto the sheet, I cut my hand deeply as droplets filled with a certain spark of energy fell onto the paper.

 The circle lost its light as the contract was rejected.